AnshuTrivedi/AppSuccessPrediction/README.md

    * Data Replacement (cutting, splitting, merging, ...)
    * Weighting and Selection (attribute weighting, automatic optimization, ...)
    * Attribute Generation (ID generation, ...)
-   * Imputation (replacement of missing observations by using statistical algorithms)
+   * Imputation (replacement of missing observations by using statistical algorithms) Feature Engineering selects the right attributes to analyze.
+You use domain knowledge of the data to select or create attributes that      make machine learning algorithms work.
+Feature Engineering process includes:

+   * Brainstorming or testing of features
+   * Feature selection
+   * Validation of how the features work with your model
+   * Improvement of features if needed
+   * Return to brainstorming / creation of more features until the work is done
    **2.Data Collection:**
    **3.EDA:**
    **4.Model Building:**